Are the Sea Kayak Australia (SKA) staff qualified and experienced?

 What type of sea kayaks does SKA have for hire?

 SKA has single and double sea kayaks.
-The double sea kayaks are plastic "Esperantos" (6.0 m long) and "Pittaraks" (6.6 m long) both of which are fast ocean going sea kayaks.
+The double sea kayaks are plastic "Esperantos" (6.0 m long) and fibreglass "Pittaraks" (6.6 m long) both of which are fast ocean going sea kayaks.
 These sea kayaks are also very stable with ample storage space and are equipped with a rudder for easy turning.
-The single sea kayaks are plastic Q Kayak "Penguins", "Skua" and Wilderness Systems "Tsunamai 16".
+The single sea kayaks are plastic Venture "Capellas", Q Kayak "Penguins", "Skua" and Wilderness Systems "Tsunamai 16".
 We also hire out kayak trailers, dry bags, spray jackets, tents, sleeping mats and stoves.
-Why not hire and paddle down the Maribyrong River - just 300m from our base or take the kayaks away for the weekend?
+Why not hire and paddle down the Yarra River - just 300m from our base or take the kayaks away for the weekend?

 Do I need to be able to swim?

 Yes you must be able to swim at least 50 metres non-stop.
+If you can't swim give us a call to discuss.

 What equipment do you supply for day and multi day tours?